 Today’s consumers expect personalized experiences to be tailored to their needs.
 Businesses need to focus on providing customers with relevant and valuable information.
 Customers demand proactive, valuable, and relevant outreach from CX teams, without having to share their personal information.What’s more, over 60% of consumers expect that companies send personalized offers or discounts based on items they’ve purchased.

 The customer needs to feel valued and listened to throughout their journey with a business.

 Nowadays, customer service teams can communicate with customers in their own digital spaces, through social media platforms like Facebook, Twitter, Whatsapp, and Instagram.
 Companies will likely increase efforts to contact customers through online platforms to provide order updates, offer support, or send promotions.

-There are many ways businesses can continue to offer meaningful CX in 2021 and beyond.
+There are many ways businesses can continue to offer meaningful customer experience in 2021 and beyond.
 Make sure you know your customers’ communication preferences, and personalize the conversations and outreach you conduct.
 Personalized emails generate six times higher transaction rates, so stop treating your customers like strangers!